CGI-FR/PIMO/README.md

 ./pimo <data.json >maskedData.json
 ```

 This takes the `data.json` file, masks the datas contained inside it and put the result in a `maskedData.json` file.
+If datas are in a tables (for exemple multiples names), then each field of this table will be masked using the given mask.

 ## Exemple